KaiserY/rust-book-chinese/content/Traits.md

     fn convert(&self) -> i64 { *self as i64 }
 }

-// can be called with T == i32
+// Can be called with T == i32.
 fn normal<T: ConvertTo<i64>>(x: &T) -> i64 {
     x.convert()
 }

-// can be called with T == i64
+// Can be called with T == i64.
 fn inverse<T>(x: i32) -> T
-        // this is using ConvertTo as if it were "ConvertTo<i64>" where i32: ConvertTo<T> {
+        // This is using ConvertTo as if it were "ConvertTo<i64>". where i32: ConvertTo<T> {
     x.convert()
 }